WeaponDetection/Weapon-Detection/README.md

 Devel a model that can detect various types of weapons in real time .

 # Project Description
-We used the open image v7 dataset and acquired three classes: knives, handguns, and mobile phones we will have more classes in the future.
+We used the open image v7 dataset and acquired three classes: knives, handguns, and mobile phones and we will have more classes in the future.
 We trained our model using YOLOv8.
 We then used Roboflow for splitting, preprocessing, augmenting, and deploying our data.

 # Splitting
 We split our data into three categories: